 FTW (For The Win)

 FTW stands for For The Win and FTW Graphics Cards from EVGA are the maximum overclocked graphics cards among the various EVGA versions.
 These cards are a bit expensive and come fitted with ACX 3.0 Cooler having dual fans and heatsink with heat pipe technology.

 Hybrid Graphics Cards from EVGA comes with Hybrid Cooling Solution that includes Water Cooling for GPU and HSF (Heatsink Fan) cooling for Memory and VRM (Voltage Regulator Module).
 Hybrid cooling is mainly employed for high-end graphics cards.
-Hybrid Graphics Cards comes with good amount of overclocking done already and they can be overclocked further for more performance.
+Hybrid Graphics Cards come with a good amount of overclocking done already and they can be overclocked further for more performance.

 HC (Hydro Copper)

 HC or Hydro Copper Graphics Cards from EVGA comes with Water Block cooling technology.
-In this waterblock cooling technology all the major graphics card components i.e. GPU, Video Memory and VRM are cooled by water cooling.
+In this waterblock cooling technology all the major graphics card components i.e. GPU, Video Memory, and VRM are cooled by water cooling.
 Waterblock unit comes preinstalled at the EVGA factory and you cannot buy it or install it separately.
-EVGA Hydro Copper Graphics Cards are overclocked to good amount and you may also overclock them further for more performance.
+EVGA Hydro Copper Graphics Cards are overclocked to a good amount and you may also overclock them further for more performance.

 - ASRock Phantom Gaming Graphics Cards Models & Specs